cronologic-de/ug_ndigo6g/source/hardware.rst

 of lanes) PCIe slot.
 If the slot electrically supports less than 4 lanes, the board will operate at lowerdata throughput rates.

 Please ensure proper cooling of the device.
-The Ndigo5G has an onboard temperature detection.
-If the ADC chip temperature exceeds 90 |nbws| C a warning is issued to the device driver.
-In case the temperature is higher than 95 |nbws| C the ADC is disabled to avoid damage.
+The **Ndigo6G** has an onboard temperature detection.
+If the ADC chip temperature exceeds 90°C a warning is issued to the device driver.
+In case the temperature is higher than 95°C the ADC is disabled to avoid damage.
 Using a PCI-slot cooler is in many cases an appropriate solution to circumvent problems caused by overheating if the board is used inside a PC.
 The Ndigo-Crate will provide sufficient